jponf/Pacman-Project-Search-MapGen/README.md

 ## Implemented Strategies 🎮

+Many, if not all, strategies use the user specified `width` and `height` to define the size of the *search* grid.
+But, in order to generate nicer looking maps, when generating the layout its final size will be `2 * width + 1` and `2 * height + 1`.

 The current version implements the following list of strategies:

  * Random

-    Naive implementation that generates a map setting walls based on the user defined *wall probability*.
+   Naive implementation that generates a map setting/removing walls based on the user defined *wall probability*.

  * Randomized DFS

    Uses a randomized DFS exploration to knock down walls between *cells*.

-    It uses the user specified `width` and `height` to define the size of the *search* grid.
-But, in order to generate nicer looking maps, when generating the layout its final size will be `2 * width + 1` and `2 * height + 1`.

 ## Command Line Interface 💻